pymupdf/PyMuPDF-Utilities/image-replacement/README.md

 The demo script `replacer.py` replaces the PNG background image on page 1 of the example file by its JPG equivalent, which is 80% smaller than the original's size.

 The demo script `remover.py` replaces that PNG image by a small empty, fully transparent pixmap.
-The effect is **_like removing_** the image.
+The visual effect is **_like removing_** the image.
+If inspecting a page's images by methods like `Page.get_images()` that small pixmap will appear like so: `(xref, smask, 1, 1, 8, 'DeviceGray', '', 'Im1', 'FlateDecode')`.
+Again, this "virtual" deletion happens throughout the file.

 ## Replacement Approach